XinlueLiu/UVM/README.md

 # UVM
-## FLEX_COUNTER_SV_VERIFICATION
+## FLEX_COUNTER_UVM_VERIFICATION
-   - This project is the starting point to learn sv verification.
-I am practicing using classes to build testing environment(package, agent, monitor, driver, checker).
-The old sv testbench I used to test the design is also included(named as tb_flex_counter.sv).
+   - This project is the starting point to learn UVM.
+The documentation about the flex counter and verification design can be found in the doc folder.
-## UART_SV_VERIFICATION
-   - This project is to test a UART receiver with even parity check.
-   - The uart design specification, block diagram, as well as the test plan can be found in the doc folder.
+   - Reference: tutorial by Zhengsen, verification academy "Introduction to UVM" (https://verificationacademy.com/courses/introduction-to-the-uvm) and "UVM Basics" (https://verificationacademy.com/courses/uvm-basics).
+Greatly appreciate their effort.